PseudoBridge: Pseudo Code as the Bridge for Better Semantic and Logic Alignment in Code Retrieval: Introduction

 To evaluate the effectiveness of PseudoBridge, we fine-tune PseudoBridge with 10 different PLMs as the backbone and conduct comprehensive experiments across 6 mainstream programming languages.
 Results demonstrate that PseudoBridge greatly improves retrieval performance, confirming the efficacy of explicitly constructing logical alignment with pseudo-code.
 Notably, under zero-shot settings, PseudoBridge exhibits strong performance on domain-specific datasets (e.g., Solidity~\cite{chai2022cross} and XLCoST~\cite{zhu2022xlcost}), highlighting its exceptional generalization capability and practical potential.

-In summary, the major contributions of this paper are as follows: \begin{enumerate} \item We propose a novel code retrieval framework, called PseudoBridge, to our knowledge, PseudoBridge is the first to introduce pseudo-code as an intermediate bridge, effectively aligning NL semantics with PL logic.
-It captures code snippets intent in a structured yet readable form, effectively bridging the gap between ambiguous queries and precise code logic.
-This design significantly improves the model's ability to generalize in diverse retrieval scenarios.

-\item We develop a two-stage training framework that progressively aligns NL with PL via pseudo-code, incorporating both semantic consistency and logic invariance.
+In summary, the major contributions of this paper are as follows: \begin{enumerate} \item We propose a novel code retrieval framework, called PseudoBridge.
+To the best of our knowledge, PseudoBridge is the first work to explicitly leverage pseudo-code as an intermediate bridge specifically for the code retrieval task.
+PseudoBridge employs pseudo-code in a structured yet readable form to bridge the semantic gap effectively between ambiguous NL queries and precise PL implementations, significantly enhancing generalization across diverse retrieval scenarios. \item We develop a two-stage training framework that progressively aligns NL with PL via pseudo-code, incorporating both semantic consistency and logic invariance.
 In the first stage, we synthesize pseudo-code with an advanced LLM and align the NL with the pseudo-code representation.
 In the second stage, we introduce a code style augmentation strategy and align the pseudo-code with diverse code implementations.
-This approach directs the focus of the model towards theowards the underlying semanticsd semantics rather than surface syntax, strengthening therengthening the robustness to stylistic variation and improving cross-domain generalization.

-\item We conduct extensive experiments by fine-tuning PseudoBridge on 10 different PLMs and evaluate its effectiveness across 6 PLs.
+This approach directs the focus of the model towards the underlying semantics rather than surface syntax, strengthening the robustness to stylistic variation and improving cross-domain generalization. \item We conduct extensive experiments by fine-tuning PseudoBridge on 10 different PLMs and evaluate its effectiveness across 6 PLs.
 Experimental results show that PseudoBridge significantly improves code retrieval across all tested models and languages, demonstrating strong zero-shot generalization on specialized datasets like Solidity and XLCoST without training.
-These results confirm the efficacy of pseudo-code as an intermediate representation and underscore the framework's practical potential for real-world multilingual retrieval.
+These results confirm the efficacy of pseudo-code as an intermediate representation and underscore the framework's practical potential for real-world multilingual retrieval. \end{enumerate}